Starbucks (NASDAQ:SBUX) PT Raised to $125.00

-Starbucks (NASDAQ:SBUX) had its target price lifted by stock analysts at Credit Suisse Group from $116.00 to $125.00 in a note issued to investors on Wednesday, The Fly reports.
-The brokerage presently has an “outperform” rating on the coffee company’s stock.
-Credit Suisse Group’s price target would indicate a potential upside of 7.62% from the stock’s previous close.
+Starbucks (NASDAQ:SBUX) had its price objective lifted by equities research analysts at BMO Capital Markets from $120.00 to $125.00 in a research note issued to investors on Wednesday, The Fly reports.
+The firm currently has an “outperform” rating on the coffee company’s stock.
+BMO Capital Markets’ target price suggests a potential upside of 11.40% from the stock’s previous close.

-SBUX has been the subject of a number of other reports.
-BMO Capital Markets upped their target price on shares of Starbucks from $120.00 to $125.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-MKM Partners upped their target price on shares of Starbucks from $105.00 to $117.00 in a research note on Thursday, April 22nd.
-Tigress Financial reaffirmed a “buy” rating on shares of Starbucks in a research note on Sunday, January 31st.
-Cowen increased their price objective on shares of Starbucks from $120.00 to $126.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Finally, BTIG Research raised shares of Starbucks from a “neutral” rating to a “buy” rating and set a $130.00 target price on the stock in a report on Monday, March 22nd.
-Nine investment analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the company.
-The company currently has a consensus rating of “Buy” and a consensus target price of $116.19.
+Other equities research analysts also recently issued reports about the stock.
+Barclays raised their price target on shares of Starbucks from $122.00 to $125.00 in a research note on Wednesday, January 27th.
+Tigress Financial restated a “buy” rating on shares of Starbucks in a research note on Sunday, January 31st.
+Morgan Stanley lifted their target price on shares of Starbucks from $106.00 to $110.00 and gave the stock an “equal weight” rating in a research report on Wednesday, January 27th.
+BTIG Research upgraded shares of Starbucks from a “neutral” rating to a “buy” rating and set a $130.00 target price on the stock in a research report on Monday, March 22nd.
+Finally, Gordon Haskett upgraded shares of Starbucks from a “hold” rating to a “buy” rating and lifted their target price for the stock from $100.00 to $120.00 in a research report on Friday, February 5th.
+Nine research analysts have rated the stock with a hold rating and eighteen have given a buy rating to the stock.
+The company presently has an average rating of “Buy” and a consensus price target of $117.92.

-In related news, CEO Kevin R. Johnson sold 170,000 shares of Starbucks stock in a transaction on Monday, April 5th.
-The shares were sold at an average price of $111.07, for a total transaction of $18,881,900.00.
-Following the completion of the transaction, the chief executive officer now owns 515,934 shares of the company’s stock, valued at $57,304,789.38.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, EVP Rachel A. Gonzalez sold 82,894 shares of Starbucks stock in a transaction on Monday, March 29th.
-The stock was sold at an average price of $109.50, for a total transaction of $9,076,893.00.
-Following the transaction, the executive vice president now directly owns 78,905 shares of the company’s stock, valued at approximately $8,640,097.50.
+In related news, EVP Rachel A. Gonzalez sold 82,894 shares of Starbucks stock in a transaction on Monday, March 29th.
+The shares were sold at an average price of $109.50, for a total value of $9,076,893.00.
+Following the completion of the sale, the executive vice president now owns 78,905 shares of the company’s stock, valued at approximately $8,640,097.50.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, CEO Kevin R. Johnson sold 153,290 shares of Starbucks stock in a transaction on Thursday, April 1st.
+The stock was sold at an average price of $109.12, for a total transaction of $16,727,004.80.
 The disclosure for this sale can be found here.
-Insiders have sold 406,184 shares of company stock valued at $44,685,798 in the last ninety days.
-Insiders own 0.41% of the company’s stock.
+In the last three months, insiders sold 406,184 shares of company stock valued at $44,685,798.
+0.41% of the stock is currently owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in SBUX.
-Hoover Financial Advisors Inc. bought a new position in Starbucks during the fourth quarter worth $26,000.
-Oxler Private Wealth LLC bought a new position in Starbucks during the fourth quarter worth $32,000.
-Clark Financial Advisors bought a new stake in Starbucks in the fourth quarter valued at $33,000.
-Phoenix Wealth Advisors bought a new stake in Starbucks in the fourth quarter valued at $39,000.
-Finally, Brand Asset Management Group Inc. increased its stake in Starbucks by 53.3% in the first quarter.
-Brand Asset Management Group Inc. now owns 377 shares of the coffee company’s stock valued at $41,000 after purchasing an additional 131 shares in the last quarter.
-67.27% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Bender Robert & Associates boosted its holdings in Starbucks by 4.7% during the 1st quarter.
+Bender Robert & Associates now owns 50,252 shares of the coffee company’s stock worth $5,491,000 after acquiring an additional 2,241 shares during the last quarter.
+Probity Advisors Inc. purchased a new position in shares of Starbucks in the 1st quarter worth about $3,211,000.
+J.W.
+Cole Advisors Inc. boosted its holdings in shares of Starbucks by 1.2% in the 1st quarter.
+J.W.
+Cole Advisors Inc. now owns 13,724 shares of the coffee company’s stock worth $1,500,000 after buying an additional 159 shares during the last quarter.
+AMF Pensionsforsakring AB boosted its holdings in shares of Starbucks by 14.3% in the 1st quarter.
+AMF Pensionsforsakring AB now owns 701,523 shares of the coffee company’s stock worth $76,695,000 after buying an additional 88,019 shares during the last quarter.
+Finally, Resonant Capital Advisors LLC boosted its holdings in shares of Starbucks by 3.7% in the 1st quarter.
+Resonant Capital Advisors LLC now owns 12,672 shares of the coffee company’s stock worth $1,385,000 after buying an additional 449 shares during the last quarter.
+67.27% of the stock is currently owned by hedge funds and other institutional investors.

 Starbucks Company Profile